Put a search head cluster member into detention

 - Click the Manual Detention toggle switch.
 A success message displays, and the status for the cluster member changes from Up to ManualDetention.

-Put a search head cluster member into detention via the CLI
+Put a cluster member into detention using the CLI

 To put a search head cluster member into detention, run the CLI command